Nelly-Wambui/Nelly-Roadmap/README.md

 ## MISSION

 ```
-To be a knowledgeable and well-skilled endocrinologist and bioinformatician
+To be a knowledgeable and well-skilled molecular biologist and bioinformatician
 ```

 ## VISION

 ```
-To become a productive and interactive scientist in bioinformatics and endocrinology
+To become a productive and interactive scientist in bioinformatics and molecular biology
 ```

 ## MILESTONES